strblr/pegase/README.md

 **The `peg` tag accepts any valid Pegase expression and always returns a `Parser` instance.**

-Here are the different expressions you can use as building blocks of more complex parsing expressions (in the following examples, `a` and `b` represents any parsing expression of higher precedence).
+Here are the different expressions you can use as building blocks of more complex parsing expressions (in the following examples, `a` and `b` represent any parsing expression of higher precedence).
 Please note that *every expression* in this table and *every arbitrary composition* of them are `Parser`s in and of themselves.

 <table>
   <thead>